Homepage / Technology / Inside Facebook: What it's like to be an intern for Mark Zuckerberg and company

 “Facebook moves fast.
 Really, really fast. … There are definitely extremely high expectations.
 It was sort of a sink-or-swim environment.
 That being said, people were open in acknowledging this, and my co-workers were always open to assisting me if I was struggling.”

-—Software engineer intern in Menlo Park, Calif.
+—Software engineering intern in Palo Alto, Calif.

 Inside Facebook: What it's like to be an intern for Mark Zuckerberg and company